 The “Not Exists” operator works opposite to the Exists operator.
 It means that no rows are returns when “Not Exists” operator is satisfied.
 Let us understand the concept with the help of the same example given earlier.
 The output here will be the opposite.
 In the Exists table above, these two records were omitted and to retrieve these two rows, you should use “Not Exists” operator.
 The same output is given by the “Not IN” operator in SQL as it works opposite to the “IN” operator.

-“Count” operator is used to checking the total number of rows within a table while “Exists” operator is used to checking the existence of rows when a particular condition is satisfied.
+Count operator is used to check the total number of rows within a table while Exists operator is used to check the existence of rows when a particular condition is satisfied.
 In simple words, “Exists” operator may short-circuit after having found the first matching row while “Count” is not allowed to show such type of behavior.

 “It is obvious checking the existence faster rather than to count all rows together if you are really doing something for the existence only.”

-When you know the basics of SQL “Exists” operator and how to use it with a SQL query, it is the right time to practice more and more.
-We have discussed one detailed example in the blog for your reference to understand the concept in depth.
+With this discussion, we come to the end of the blog.
+Here, you know the basics of SQL Exists operator and how to use it with a SQL query.
+We have discussed one detailed example too for your reference to understand the concept in depth.
 But one example is not enough to practice this operator.

-To help yourself with a detailed and structured approach, join the online SQL certification program and start practicing different operators quickly.
-It will help you to learn practical aspects of SQL and make you ready for different challenges to face in a job environment.
+To learn multiple SQL Exists examples, you should join the online SQL certification program right away and start practicing different operators quickly.
+It will help you to learn SQL practically and get the job in the SQL domain with attractive salary packages.